huntdatacenter/docs/docs/do-science/service-desk/README.md

 Try our service desk in the [administer science](/administer-science/service-desk) section aimed at lab leaders, lab coordinators and data spaces if you can't find what you are looking for.

-Send us a regular [email](/contact) with your request if you can't find what you are looking for on the this page.
+Send us a [general service request](#general-service-request) if you can not find what you are looking for on this page.

 ## Lab access

 ::: warning New users

 The service orders below are aimed at active lab users.
-Lab access for new users are ordered by lab leaders or lab coordinators from our [lab orders page](/administer-science/service-desk/lab-orders) using the [new lab user](/administer-science/service-desk/lab-orders#add-a-new-lab-user) button.
+Lab access for new users are ordered by lab leaders or lab coordinators from our [administer science service desk](/administer-science/service-desk/lab-orders/#add-a-new-lab-user).

 :::